meza main logo 768x795

 As part of your comprehensive exams and cleanings, we will also perform an extraoral and intraoral head and neck cancer screening.
 An oral cancer screening is a visual and physical exam of the oral cavity and connected tissues performed by Dr. Meza or our hygienist.
 This can help find cancer at an early stage.

-Cancer screenings are important as they can detect cancer early.
-If we note any form of pathology in your screening we may refer out to a specialist for further evaluation.
+Cancer screenings are important because they can detect early signs before symptoms appear.
+If we identify any areas of concern during your screening, we’ll guide you on the next steps and may refer you to a specialist for further evaluation.

 TMJ Disorder

 Chronic oral and facial pain can often indicate jaw dysfunction known as TMJ Disorder.
-Your TMJ is your most frequently used joints in your entire body.
+Your TMJ is the most frequently used joint in your entire body.
 When those joints are damaged, inflamed, or misaligned, the result can become severely debilitating.

-Prevention, diagnosis, and treatment of gum disease is one of our specialties at Meza Family and Cosmetic Dentistry.
+Prevention, diagnosis, and treatment of gum disease is one of our specialties at Meza Family and Cosmetic Dentistry in McAllen, TX.

-Tarter and bacteria buildup on teeth can cause gingivitis, which in turn can make your gums inflamed and painful.
-If left untreated it can advance to periodontitis, which can lead to gum damage, bleeding, pain, bad breath and possibly tooth loss.
+Tarter and bacterial buildup on teeth can cause gingivitis, which in turn can make your gums inflamed and painful.
+If left untreated, it can advance to periodontitis, which can lead to gum damage, bleeding, pain, bad breath, and possibly tooth loss.

 Through regular cleanings with our skilled hygienist, we can help prevent gum disease or prevent further damage if it has already occurred.
 Changes in your oral hygiene and a deep cleaning will likely be the first approaches to stopping this disease from progressing.
 If needed, Dr. Meza has extensive knowledge on other forms of treatment, from medicine to surgical procedures to help improve your periodontal health.